-Ranked one of the most affordable major cities on the East Coast, Philadelphia offers big-city employment and educational opportunities mixed with an exceptional cultural, sports, and music scene and a unique place in the nation’s history.
+Ranked one of the most affordable major cities on the East Coast, Philadelphia offers big-city employment and educational opportunities mixed with exceptional cultural, sports, and music scenes and a unique place in the nation’s history.
 Stir this all up within a multitude of character-filled neighborhoods, and you’ll find a special 21st century “jawn,” a term Philadelphians use to describe anything beyond words.

 These qualities — along with the fact that your dollar will go a good bit farther if you’re relocating here from New York or Washington, D.C. — are likely what keep attracting enough people to make Philly the sixth largest city in the nation.